sim2art: Accurate Articulated Object Modeling from a Single Video using Synthetic Training Data Only: Experiments

 \subsection{Results}

-\paragraph{Synthetic data results.} Table~\ref{tab:quant_table} and Figure~\ref{fig:qual_fig} show that our method significantly outperforms existing approaches, while requiring only a single RGB video captured by a freely moving camera.
+Table~\ref{tab:quant_table} and Figure~\ref{fig:qual_fig_merged} show that our method significantly outperforms existing approaches on synthetic data, while requiring only a single RGB video captured by a freely moving camera.
 Both GAMMA and Reart fail on several categories, whereas our method achieves state-of-the-art performance across all cases.

-Since Articulate-Anything does not perform part segmentation, we do not report mIoU and show only predicted joints on the meshes retrieved by the method in Figure~\ref{fig:qual_fig}.
-Moreover, both Articulate-Anything and GAMMA do not predict part motion; these cases are marked as N/A in Table~\ref{tab:quant_table}.
-Finally, as Articulate-Anything is limited to single-part objects, we report its results only for those cases and mark the remaining multi-part categories with `\texttimes' in Table~\ref{tab:quant_table} and Figure~\ref{fig:qual_fig}.
+FeatClust achieves satisfactory results only for geometrically simple objects and requires perfectly accurate scene flow.

+Both Articulate-Anything and GAMMA do not predict part motion.
+Articulate-Anything and Video2Articulation are limited to one moving part per object.

-\paragraph{Real-world data results.} We demonstrate state-of-the-art performance not only on synthetic data but also on challenging real-world scenarios.
-As shown in Figure~\ref{fig:real_qualitative}, our method significantly outperforms competing approaches in both part segmentation and joint parameter prediction.
-In contrast, baseline methods often over-segment the object, predicting more joints than actually exist.
-Furthermore, our approach is robust to 4D reconstruction artifacts from ViPE.
-For instance, in the eyeglasses example, our method successfully segments the incomplete and deformed object and accurately predicts its joints, whereas the baselines completely fail.
-Finally, we show only the predicted joints along with the corresponding retrieved meshes from Articulate-Anything, since it does not perform part segmentation.
+We also obtain state-of-the-art performance on challenging real-world scenarios, as shown in Table~\ref{tab:quant_table_real} and Figure~\ref{fig:real_qualitative}.
+Previous methods often over-segment the object, predicting more joints than actually exist.
+Our approach is robust to reconstruction artifacts from ViPE: For instance, in the eyeglasses example, our method successfully segments the incomplete and deformed object and accurately predicts its joints, whereas the other methods completely fail.
+As Articulate-Anything and Artipoint do not perform part segmentation, we visualize their outputs using predicted joints alongside retrieved meshes for the former, and joint predictions projected onto the input point cloud for the latter.

+\paragraph{Why/when do the previous methods fail?} We emphasize the inherent difficulty of articulation estimation when both the camera and object parts move simultaneously.
+Reart fits a kinematic model by warping a canonical frame; however, large viewpoint changes and the resulting occlusions significantly degrade the performance of such frame-anchored approach.
+Similarly, the reliance of Video2Articulation on point correspondences makes them susceptible to errors during substantial camera motion.
+Methods like Articulate-Anything and Artipoint, which depend on long-term 2D tracks and modular off-the-shelf pipelines, exhibit significant fragility when robust trajectories cannot be established.
+The FeatClust results indicate that pretrained features and preprocessing alone are insufficient for reliable part segmentation, which results in poor accuracy.